skalenetwork/universal-cli/README.md

 #### Current limitations

 - Complex data types are not supported
+- No data formatting - only raw data from smart contracts
 - No retries, dry runs and balance checks for transactions
-- No data formatting - only raw data from smart contracts
-- No gas estimation (8m for all transactions)
 - No pre-built binary and no pip package (yet)

 ## Usage